amineelkouhen/mcp-cockroachdb/README.md

 ## Installation

 The CockroachDB MCP Server supports the `stdio` [transport](https://modelcontextprotocol.io/docs/concepts/transports#standard-input%2Foutput-stdio).
-Support for the `streamable-http` transport will be added in the future.
+Support for the `streamable-http` transport will be added in a future release.

 ### Quick Start with uvx

 The easiest way to use the CockroachDB MCP Server is with `uvx`, which allows you to run it directly from GitHub (from a branch, or use a tagged release).
-It is recommended to use a tagged release, the `main` branch is under active development and may contain breaking changes.
+It is recommended to use a tagged release.
+The `main` branch is under active development and may contain breaking changes.
 As an example, you can execute the following command to run the `0.1.0` release:

 ```commandline
 uvx --from git+https://github.com/amineelkouhen/mcp-cockroachdb.git@0.1.0 cockroachdb-mcp-server --url postgresql://localhost:26257/defaultdb